iamvikramkumar/ibm_machine_learning_coursera/03_Supervised Machine Learning: Classification/week_3.md

 Q2.
 Which statement about Support Vector Machines is TRUE?

-- [x] Support Vector Machine models are non-linear.
+- [ ] Support Vector Machine models are non-linear.
-- [ ] Support Vector Machine models rarely overfit on training data.
+- [x] Support Vector Machine models rarely overfit on training data.
 - [ ] Support Vector Machine models can be used for regression but not for classification.
 - [ ] Support Vector Machine models can be used for classification but not for regression.

-## Q1.
+## Q3.
 (True/False) A large c term will penalize the SVM coefficients more heavily.

 - [ ] True
 - [x] False